stgibson/capstone_2_travel_activities/project_proposal.md

 ## Goal

-The goal of this project is to create a website that allows users to find acitivies they can plan to do on a trip to a specific country or city and create a travel plan for their trip.
+The goal of this project is to create a website that allows users to find activities they can plan to do on a trip to a specific country or city and create a travel plan for their trip.
 The website will be back-end focused and use React, Redux, Node, Express, and PostgreSQL.

 ## Demographics